Configuring Access Control in EE and FE

 - Aerospike EE: Log in with the default username admin and password admin.

-- Federal Edition: An admin user needs to create and sign the certificate.
-Refer to create a user certificate request.
+- Federal Edition: An admin user must create and sign the certificate.

 - Use